unicode-org/icu4x/docs/design/data_safety.md

 ## Problem and Policy Statement

+Given the following goals…

+1. The ICU4X core library should not panic internally.
+1. Both baked and dynamically-loaded data are core features, and we seek to minimize the tradeoffs between them.

-Given the following evidence…
+…and the the following evidence…

 1. It is rare to be 100% confident about the safety of your data.[^1]
+1. Data loading and validation is known to be a performance bottleneck in prior-art libraries such as ICU4C.
 1. Validating data invariants can be expensive at deserialization time.[^2]
 1. Validating data invariants at runtime is _sometimes free_ and _usually cheaper_ than at deserialization time.
 1. It is useful to _be able to_ learn whether code traverses unexpected code paths.
 1. End users of ICU4X algorithms are not in a position to reason about invalid data in otherwise-infallible terminal functions.
 1. All types of ICU4X data, including CLDR and Unicode property data, may be loaded and deserialized dynamically.
-1. Deserialization cost should be small _enough_ that it is merely one of many factors that clients should consider when deciding between baked or dynamically-loaded data.
 1. Algorithms that panic on malformed data increase the vulnerability space of an application.[^3]
 1. "Garbage in, garbage out" (GIGO) does not increase the space that malicious actors could leverage.[^3]

 …the ICU4X project has adopted the following policy:

 1. Code should never panic at runtime based on invalid data.
-1. Data structs should reduce the number of internal invariants, _especially_ ones that are expensive to validate.\*\*
+1. Data structs should minimize the number of internal invariants, _especially_ ones that are expensive to validate.\*\*
 1. Code paths only reachable by invalid data should use GIGO with debug assertions.

 [^1]: *As a thought experiment, if you were 100% confident, you could use `get_unchecked` and other unsafe operations.
 If you are not confident enough to use unsafe code, then you are not 100% confident.*